-(c) The locations and sources of the withdrawal or diversion.
+(b) The locations and sources of the withdrawal or diversion.

-(d) The daily withdrawal capacity of the water supply system, the daily withdrawal capacity from each source and, for water supply systems located in the Great Lakes Basin, an estimate of the maximum hydraulic capacity of the most restrictive component of the water supply system or systems.
+(c) The daily withdrawal capacity of the water supply system, the daily withdrawal capacity from each source and, for water supply systems located in the Great Lakes Basin, an estimate of the maximum hydraulic capacity of the most restrictive component of the water supply system or systems.

-(e) An estimate of the volume of the withdrawal or diversion in terms of gallons per day average in any 30-day period.
+(d) An estimate of the volume of the withdrawal or diversion in terms of gallons per day average in any 30-day period.

-(f) The uses made of the water.
+(e) The uses made of the water.

-(g) The places at which the water is used.
+(f) The places at which the water is used.

-(h) The places at which any of the water is discharged.
+(g) The places at which any of the water is discharged.

-(i) Whether the water use is continuous or intermittent.
+(h) Whether the water use is continuous or intermittent.

-(j) Whether the person holds an approval or permit under ss.
+(i) Whether the person holds an approval or permit under s.
 30.18, 281.35, 283.31, Stats., or other statutes.

-(k) A map showing the location of the property or public water supply, sources, and discharges.
+(j) A map showing the location of the property or public water supply, sources, and discharges.